Ian Smith (rugby union, born 1903): Biography

 In 1933, Smith captained Scotland for the Home Nations Championship.
 Because of his background of playing association football, teammate James Henderson said of Smith:

 Smith played in all three matches during the Championship, and scored one try when they played Wales in February.
 They played Ireland last after the planned match had been cancelled because of a blizzard.
 They won the match 8–6 and secured the Championship and the Triple Crown.
 It was Smith's last match for Scotland.

 Smith studied accounting at the University of Edinburgh, and served in the Royal Army Ordnance Corps during the Second World War.
 Following the war he practised law, before retiring to Kelso in the Scottish Borders.
 In 2013 Smith was included in the second group of inductees into the Scottish Rugby Hall of Fame.

 Rugby writer Richard Bath wrote of him:

 Statistics and character

-Smith played a total of 32 Tests for Scotland, and scored 24 tries, which still gives him a share of the Scottish record with Tony Stanger.
+Smith played a total of 32 Tests for Scotland, and scored 24 tries, which still gives him a share of third place in the Scottish try record with Tony Stanger.
 Smith's record for international tries was not beaten until 1987 when it was overtaken by Australian David Campese.
 Remarkably, Smith's first 17 tries were scored in only 14 Test matches.
 His 24 career tries in the Five Nations – now Six Nations – remained a record until first equalled and then surpassed by Ireland's Brian O'Driscoll in 2011.
 Smith spent much of his playing career playing in the backline with GPS Macpherson; 21 of Smith's 24 Scotland tries were scored outside the three-quarter Macpherson.
 When Smith scored four tries against France in 1925, Macpherson contributed to all those scores.